Skip to main content

 We all know that replacing someone is significantly more expensive than retaining them.

-If we were to create a SMART goal for this objective it could look something like this: reduce turnover of newly hired employees by 10% in the next year.
+If we were to create a SMART goal for this objective it could look something like: reduce turnover of newly hired employees by 10% in the next year.

 We have to believe this goal is achievable, and it can certainly be relevant if there is a high degree of turnover in your organization.

-The other great thing about this goal is the degree to which you can build more goals from it.
+The other great thing about this goal is the degree to which you can build more goals off of this one.

 If you increase retention in newly hired employees, you can then pivot to retention across the entire organization, which may overlap with your company culture, and so on.